kasun/BeeSQL/docs/index.rst

 Introduction
 ------------

-BeeSQL is a Pythonic SQL Wrapper that helps;
+BeeSQL is a simple Pythonic SQL Wrapper that helps;

 - Minimize boring repetitive steps in Python DB-API.
 - Write less SQL.